thekalinga/thekalinga.in/_posts/2019-11-24-why-fascist-nrc-should-be-opposed/2019-11-24-why-fascist-nrc-should-be-opposed.md

 > Demonetization 1.0 destroyed financial fabric of this country, Demonetization 2.0 (NRC) will destroy the social fabric of this country & impose state terror into everyone's heart.

-These Goons ate doing everything they can to destroy the social fabric by inciting communal violence in UP, Rajastan & everywhere they rule.
+These Goons are doing everything they can to destroy the social fabric by inciting communal violence in UP, Rajastan & everywhere they rule.

 NRC is a ploy to tell all of us that the Servant (Govt) is stronger than the Master (democracy, we all) & the master should be afraid of the servant.
 We should never let that happen.